schoenemeyer/alexnet-cpu-vs-gpu/README.md

-# Convolutional Networks on GPUs
+# Running Convolutional Networks on NVIDIA GeForce GPUs

-Compare the performance of Convolution Networks like Resnet and Alexnet on CPUs vs GPUs
+In this experiment I tested the performance of Convolution Networks like Resnet and Alexnet on CPUs vs GPUs

-# Purpose of this lab

-Evaluate the deep learning capabilities of desktop computers using NVIDIA Geforce GPU Engine.

 # Tested machines

+- CPU-only:
-- CPU-only: Microsoft Surface 2 Notebook with 1x i7-8650 CPU CPU Linux running with Ubuntu Subsystem
+Microsoft Surface 2 Notebook with 1x i7-8650 CPU CPU Linux running with Ubuntu Subsystem
-- GPU equipped Workstation 1 x AMD FX-6300 6c with 1 x NVIDIA GTX 1050Ti running under CentOS 7.4, 16GB RAM, CUDA 9.1 and NVIDIA Driver 390.87.
-The GPU has 768 cores running with 1.3 GHz and comes with 4 GB GDDR5.
+- GPU equipped Workstation:
+1 x AMD FX-6300 6c with 1 x NVIDIA GTX 1050Ti running under CentOS 7.4,
+16GB RAM,
+CUDA Toolkit 9.1
+NVIDIA Driver 390.87.

+The NVIDIA GTX 1050Ti comes with 768 cores running with 1.3 GHz and has 4 GB GDDR5.
 The underlying architecture is Pascal.
 For this lab you have installed python and tensorflow correctly on the platform.
 For this benchmark I used these versions
 - Python 2.7.12
 - Keras 2.2.4